 Matt Keller is the partnership lead for North America for the UN World Food Programme's Innovation Accelerator.
 Prior to re-joining WFP, Keller was Executive Director of the $15 million...

-Nicholas Lemann directs Columbia World Projects as well as Columbia Global Reports, a book publishing venture that commissions reporting around the world on a wide range of political...
+Nicholas Lemann was the director of Columbia World Projects from 2017 through February 2021.
+He directs Columbia Global Reports, a book publishing venture that commissions reporting...

 Anne LiuLecturer, School of International and Public Affairs, Columbia UniversityRead Full Bio arrow_right_alt